What is the difference between Corona Bitmap and 3ds Max Bitmap node?

 - 3ds Max native Bitmap node

-Note: V-Ray HDRI loaded must never be used with Corona Renderer, as it always produces incorrect results, and may cause some additional issues, for example when using distributed rendering!
+Note: V-Ray HDRI loader currently cannot be used with Corona Renderer, as it often produces incorrect results, and may cause some additional issues, for example when using distributed rendering!

 Both of them will produce almost identical results, however there are some advantages of using the Corona Bitmap over 3ds Max Bitmap node: